Why You Need a Workers’ Compensation Attorney Immediately After a Work Injury in California

 Fortunately, you are entitled to a list of benefits after a work injury under the California Workers’ Compensation Act, such as:

-• Supplemental Job Displacement Benefits (SJDB) for retraining
+Supplemental Job Displacement Benefits for retraining if you cannot return to your previous job.

 It’s just a matter of obtaining them, and that’s where a workers’ comp attorney can help.